-Earnest money offers a measure of protection to the seller in case the contract falls through under circumstances not covered by a contingency.
-That money could be used to compensate the seller for any costs associated with a failed sale.
-For instance, if the buyer pulls out because they decide to make an offer on another home, the seller could use the earnest money deposit to make up for what they’ll need to spend to market the property again, or make mortgage and utility payments.
+Earnest money helps protect the seller if the contract falls through under circumstances not covered by a contingency or a condition that must be met for the sale to continue.
+If the buyer pulls out to put an offer on another home, for instance, the seller could use the earnest money to market the property again or to cover mortgage and utility payments.

-There’s no law or rule that requires earnest money to buy a home, but every buyer should be prepared to pay it, says Avery Carl, a real estate agent based in Nashville, Tennessee.
+No law or rule requires a certain amount of earnest money to buy a home, but every buyer should prepare to pay a deposit, says Avery Carl, a Tennessee real estate agent.

 “Most sellers will not accept an offer without an earnest money deposit,” Carl says.
 “It’s standard practice to submit a copy of the buyer’s earnest money check with the offer to show seriousness.”